 Fabric collage, machine quilted.
 Completed December 2018.
 Size 13" x 13"

-defined as: "the use of various marks, outlines, or implied lines."
+This is my response to a Quilt Lab (Gotham Quilts) experiment about LINE.
+As a basic element of visual art, line can be defined as: "the use of various marks, outlines, or implied lines."
 A line has "width, direction and length".
 Lines can be straight or curved, thick or thin, short or long, horizontal, vertical, or diagonal or implied?.
 Of all the definitions, "implied" was the concept that intrigued me.
 So I created this piece in which the lines of the peace symbol are negative space.
 All the work is on the edges of those lines, to create the recognizable image.

 I started with a piece of hand dyed fabric by my pal Sam at Hunters Design Studio.
 Then selected some bright multi-colored prints that had good contrast with the background piece.
 I drew the peace symbol on the fabric, first tracing around a large plate, then carefully measuring and drawing the internal circle and lines.